Zaki9364/zjgit/readme.txt

-Git is version control system.
+Git is distibutrd version control system.
 Git is free software.